thomaswxu/11-767-Team-DST/labs/lab2-benchmarking/lab2-benchmarking.md

    ![Episodic Transformers (human only) on Apple M1](plot_et_h_m1.png)

 4. Any difficulties you encountered here?
 Why or why not?
+    - The evaluation code in E.T. is designed to take only 1 trajectory (batch size 1) at inference as it is sequentially writing the next actions for an agent step.
+To do an ablation for different batch size, used a hack where I repeated the input tensors to the transformer along the batch size dimension.

 4: Energy use
 ----